axelarnetwork/interchain-governance-orchestrator/docs/sample.md

 ## Prerequisites

-You must have deployed instances of `InterchainProposalSender` and `ProposalExecutor`.
-Your `InterchainProposalSender` must be whitelisted for the `ProposalExecutor`.
+You must have deployed instances of `InterchainProposalSender` and `InterchainProposalExecutor`.
+Your `InterchainProposalSender` must be whitelisted for the `InterchainProposalExecutor`.

 ## Code Snippet